Bowie Race Track: History

 On March 9, 1955, officials discovered a cabin cruiser floating on the track's infield lake.
 No one knew how it got there.

-During the night of January 31, 1966 a fire burned down five barns at the track that took the lives of at least 43 horses.
+During the night of January 31, 1966, a fire burned down five barns at the track that took the lives of at least 43 horses.

-End of racing
+Competition from new racing operations such as Keystone Race Track (later known as Philadelphia Park and then Parx Racing) in Bensalem, Pennsylvania, ultimately led to the demise of the Bowie Race Track which ceased racing operations on July 14, 1985.

-Competition from new racing operations such as Keystone Race Track (later known as Philadelphia Park and then Parx Racing) in Bensalem, Pennsylvania ultimately led to the demise of the Bowie Race Track which ceased racing operations on July 14, 1985.
 The track now serves as a training center for Thoroughbred racehorses.
 The track and training facility is now owned by MI Developments Inc. (MID).